 Various procedures exist to finance the budget deficit, an important of which is borrowing.
 There are three main methods for borrowing: 1) borrowing from the government body such as the Central Bank, 2) borrowing from foreign countries, and 3) borrowing from people.
-Borrowing from foreign debts' repayment problems, the interest rate, and high insurance costs, and also sanctions.
+Borrowing from foreigners is not possibly an appropriate solution for Iran's economy due to foreign debts' repayment problems, the interest rate, and high insurance costs, and also sanctions.
 The major financing procedure for the budget deficit in Iran has been borrowing from the Central Bank, accompanied with an increase in money supply and inflation rate.
 The government may compensate for some part of its expenditures via raising money supply through borrowing from the Central Bank.
 However, increasing the money supply brings about inflation in the society (Nikioskoui et al., 2009).